 That helps in spreading out the crowds.

-In 2013 the Venice Italian Feast and Carnival celebrated its 25th anniversary and it was bigger and better than ever.
+In 2023 the Venice Italian Feast and Carnival celebrates its 34th anniversary and it plans on being bigger and better than ever.

 One thing you’ll notice is that there are all ages in attendance.
 So,